World-class speech therapy project helps Lothian children find their voice

 The UltraPhonix project is being funded by the Scottish Government Chief Scientist Office (CSO).
 CSO supports and promotes high quality research aimed at improving the quality and cost-effectiveness of services offered by NHS Scotland.

-For more information on the UltraPhonix project, visit our website or contact Professor Jim Scobbie Director of the Clinical Audiology, Speech and Language Research Centre (CASL) at QMU, E: JScobbie@qmu.ac.uk, E: email@example.com or T: 0131 474 0000.
+Visit the UltraPhonix project page on our website for more information, or contact Professor Jim Scobbie Director of the Clinical Audiology, Speech and Language Research Centre (CASL) at QMU, E: JScobbie@qmu.ac.uk, E: firstname.lastname@example.org or T: 0131 474 0000.

 CASE STUDY: Rosie Pink Smith (11), Linlithgow